 Workers in California who have been injured due to negligence may be able to pursue additional compensation through civil court by filing a personal injury case.
 It is important to consult with an experienced workers’ compensation injury lawyer before you file for workers’ compensation.

 If you are seriously injured, your first goal should always be to seek medical assistance.
 If the injury developed slowly over time, seek medical care as soon as you notice the injury.
 Ignoring symptoms may make your situation worse, leading to more missed work.
-The workers’ compensation program is designed to retroactively pay your medical expenses, so don’t worry about how you’re going to pay for them.
+The workers’ compensation program is designed to retroactively pay your medical bills, so don’t worry about how you’re going to pay for them.
 Focus on finding the help you need.

-Report the Incident – Workers’ compensation claims are split into two general categories: indemnity and medical-only.
+Workers’ compensation claims are split into two general categories: indemnity and medical-only.
 An indemnity claim occurs when an employee is injured at work and cannot return until he or she heals.
-A medical only claim means that the injury is less serious and an employee can receive medical treatment and return immediately there after.
+A medical-only claim means that the injury is less serious and an employee can receive medical treatment and return immediately thereafter.
 As soon as you suspect an injury at work, promptly report it to your employer and determine which type of injury it is.
 The state of California gives you 30 days to report the incident for maximum benefits.
 A delay in reporting can lead to a delay in benefits, even an outright denial.
 Sometimes symptoms of an injury can take days to manifest, so report your situation as soon as possible.

 Workers’ compensation claims may be denied for different reasons.
 Here are a few of the most commonly cited reasons:

 In the state of California, you must file an “Application for Adjudication of Claim” to have your situation heard by a judge for further evaluation.
 If you believe your claim was wrongfully denied, filing this form creates a case with the local Workers’ Compensation Appeals Board.
 You must file the application in your resident county or in the county where you suffered the injury.